microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

 ===

+## 2 - Extend your agent with knowledge

+===

+## 3 - Add an agent flow

+The agent needs to handle Zava's complex business rules that include multi-stage approvals and conditional logic.
+This requires that we use Agent Flow approval capabilities which we'll add in this step.

+1. Do this first

+===

-## 2 - Connecting to the MCP Server
+## 4 - Connect to an MCP Server

 In this part, you will learn about how to run a Model Context Protocol (MCP) server and how to connect it to Microsoft Copilot Studio.
 Zava has created an MCP server for inventory management.
 The Zava Inventory Management MCP consists of a bunch of tools that you can use: